vyomasystems-lab/challenges-inderjit303/README.md

 # challenges-inderjit303
 challenges-inderjit303 created by GitHub Classroom

-# Adder Design Verification
+# Level 1 Design 1 (Mux Design Verification)

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.

-*Make sure to include the Gitpod id in the screenshot*
+*Gitpod id in the screenshot is included*

 ![](https://i.imgur.com/miWGA1o.png)